pingcap/docs-cn/v3.1/how-to/maintain/backup-and-restore/br.md

 - Currently, you can perform restoration only on new clusters.
 - It is recommended that you execute multiple backup operations serially.
 Otherwise, different backup operations might interfere with each other.

+## Recommended deployment configuration

+- It is recommended that you deploy BR on the PD node.
+- It is recommended that you mount a high-performance SSD to BR nodes and all TiKV nodes.
+A 10-gigabit network card is recommended.
+Otherwise, bandwidth is likely to be the performance bottleneck during the backup and restore process.

 ## Download Binary

 Refer to the [download page](/v3.1/reference/tools/download.md#br-backup-and-restore) for more information.